John Scott Tynes: Career

 John Tynes founded Pagan Publishing in 1990 at the age of 19 in Columbia, Missouri, with a volunteer staff.
 Tynes founded Pagan's The Unspeakable Oath magazine.
-Dennis Detwiller got in touch with Tynes after seeing an issue of The Unspeakable Oath, and then started volunteering with the company.
+Dennis Detwiller reached out to Tynes after seeing an issue of The Unspeakable Oath, and then began volunteering with Pagan.
 Tynes designed the board game Creatures & Cultists.
-In May 1994, Tynes took a job with Wizards of the Coast, working under the new Wizards RPG department lead, Jonathan Tweet.
+Tynes began working at Wizards of the Coast in May 1994, when Jonathan Tweet was the new role-playing game department lead.
 Tynes was the first content lead on the Magic: The Gathering trading card game.
-Tynes decided to move Pagan Publishing to Seattle that year, and the company became incorporated.
-After the move many of the projects Tynes envisioned for the company materialized.
-In June 1995, Tynes resigned from Wizards of the Coast, disliking their new corporate ideals of branding, and briefly moved on to Daedalus Games.
-Daedalus hired him as their RPG line editor.
-With Dennis Detwiller and Adam Scott Glancy, Tynes developed the Delta Green (1996) supplement to Call of Cthulhu; they expanded their setting in 1999 with "Delta Green: Countdown".
+Tynes decided to move Pagan Publishing to Seattle that year, and the company became incorporated, and after the move many of the projects Tynes envisioned for the company materialized.
+Tynes resigned from his position at Wizards of the Coast in June 1995, disliking their new corporate branding ideals, and he moved on to work at Daedalus Games.
+Daedalus hired Tynes to work as their role-playing game line editor.
+Tynes, Detwiller and Adam Scott Glancy developed the Delta Green (1996) supplement to Call of Cthulhu, and they expanded their setting in 1999 with Delta Green: Countdown.
 Tynes continued to work for Daedalus Games until they ceased production in 1997.

-Tynes met Greg Stolze while they were working on "Wildest Dreams" (1993), a supplement for Over the Edge.
-Stolze and Tynes co-designed the role-playing game Unknown Armies; Stolze helped write the mechanics for the game which Tynes had been developing for a few years.
-Although Atlas Games expressed interest in Unknown Armies, Tynes decided to go with Archon Games, but Tynes and Stolze learned that founder Lisa Manns was shutting down Archon and she returned the rights to them.
-They sought a new publisher, and Atlas Games published the game in January 1999.
-Atlas officially brought Tynes on as a line editor for Unknown Armies in 1999.
+Tynes met Greg Stolze when they worked on the supplement "Wildest Dreams" (1993) for Over the Edge.
+Tynes had been developing the background for the role-playing game that would become Unknown Armies since 1994, and Stolze helped write the mechanics for the game.
+Tynes took Unknown Armies to Archon Games even though Atlas Games had expressed interest, until Tynes and Stolze learned that founder Lisa Manns was shutting Archon down and she returned the game rights to them; they sought a new publisher, and so Atlas Games published the game in January 1999.
+Atlas hired Tynes in 1999 as the line editor to work on Unknown Armies.